 Washingtonville in Orange County, New York — The American Northeast (Mid-Atlantic)

 Location.
-41° 25.659′ N, 74° 10.044′ W. Marker is in Washingtonville, New York, in Orange County.
-Marker is on W Main St (New York State Route 94) 0 miles south of South Street (New York State Route 208) when traveling south.
+41° 25.709′ N, 74° 10.06′ W. Marker is in Washingtonville, New York, in Orange County.
+Marker is at the intersection of Goshen Avenue and Cemetery Road on Goshen Avenue.
 Touch for map.
-Marker is at or near this postal address: 6 West Main Street, Washingtonville NY 10992, United States of America.
+Marker is in this post office area: Washingtonville NY 10992, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-It was originally submitted on October 15, 2009, by Clifton Patrick of Chester, NY, United States.
-This page has been viewed 615 times since then and 12 times this year.
-Photos: 1, 2. submitted on October 15, 2009, by Clifton Patrick of Chester, NY, United States. • Bill Pfingsten was the editor who published this page.
+This page was last revised on June 6, 2021.
+It was originally submitted on May 5, 2021, by Jill Moore of New Windsor, New York.
+This page has been viewed 58 times since then.
+Photo 1. submitted on May 5, 2021, by Jill Moore of New Windsor, New York. • Bill Pfingsten was the editor who published this page.